apache/spark/docs/sql-ref-syntax-qry-select-sortby.md

   <dt><code><em>nulls_sort_order</em></code></dt>
   <dd>
     Optionally specifies whether NULL values are returned before/after non-NULL values, based on the sort direction.
-In spark, NULL values are considered to be lower than any non-NULL values.
+In Spark, NULL values are considered to be lower than any non-NULL values by default.
     Therefore the ordering of NULL values depend on the sort direction.<br><br>
     <ol>
       <li>If the sort order is ASC, NULLS are returned first; to force NULLS to be last, use NULLS LAST</li>
       <li>If the sort order is DESC, NULLS are returned last; to force NULLS to be first, use NULLS FIRST</li>